 When completed, The Headwaters will serve roughly the same number of people as the previous campground and holiday park: approximately 100 people.
 During peak season it could potentially serve 15-20 additional campers, depending on the number of trampers sharing rooms in the bunkhouses.
 Maximum capacity with every bed and campsite full will be approximately 120 people.
 The notable difference of the new master plan is that there will be additional green space and native vegetation throughout the site.

-Not at this time.
-We may apply for an Off-Premises License to continue to sell a selection of packaged beer and wine for takeaway in the grocery section of the General Store, as has been available here in the past, at some point in the future.
+We may apply for an Off-Premises License to continue to sell a selection of packaged beer and wine for takeaway in the grocery section of the General Store, as has been available here in the past.
 We will not have a bar or pub on site, but we may elect to offer travelers and locals a small, well-chosen selection of specialty NZ wines and beers to complement our main offering of picnic foods and takeaway meals.
 We do not plan to sell tobacco, nor will smoking be allowed on premises, in keeping with our focus on supporting healthy, sustainable lifestyles.

 We are working with a traffic engineer to comply with all requirements and to provide for increased safety around The Headwater's buildings.
 The majority of our parking will be located off Coll Street; a very limited amount of parking will be across from the primary school.
 We are planning to develop another crosswalk to create safe connection both for adults and children between the school and The Headwater's buildings.